New Testament

 When the people saw the thunder and lightning and heard the trumpet and saw the mountain in smoke, they trembled with fear.
 They stayed at a distance ...Moses said to the people, “Do not be afraid.
 God has come to test you, so that the fear of God will be with you to keep you from sinning.”
 The people remained at a distance...
 Then the Lord said to Moses, “Tell the Israelites this: ‘You have seen for yourselves that I have spoken to you from heaven: Do not make any gods to be alongside me; do not make for yourselves gods of silver or gods of gold.”
 Exodus 20: 1-22

 This is God’s holy list of “do’s and don’t’s,” delivered to the chosen soon-to-be nation of Israel, that stiff-necked people, the holy family’s hope of redemption for their broken, perverse creation.
-God had come to test them, to convict them of their sin:
+God has come to test them, to convict them of their sin:

 Moses turned and went down the mountain with the two tablets of the covenant law in his hands.
 They were inscribed on both sides, front and back.
 The tablets were the work of God; the writing was the writing of God, engraved on the tablets.
 Exodus 32: 15-16